 Funk is one of my most favourite genres because I love dancing – James Brown and all of his funky people especially Lyn Collins, Chaka khan, Earth Wind & Fire, The Meters, Parliament, Marvin Gaye, Michael Jackson.
 My teens were 70’s disco, I loved to get down and boogie oogie oogie (check out “A Taste Of Honey”).

 One of the artists of today that I admire is Beyonce– what an amazing performer!
 I love that she is a feminist and proud to say it, that she is comfortable with her sexuality, she is making a difference to so many young women’s lives, and she is dynamite on stage!
 What an inspiration.

-Also Sharon Jones, a current artist who is old school but she delivers in every way.
-She’s like a female James Brown, wild and unpredictable – she inspires me to push my boundaries little more.
+Also Sharon Jones, who sadly passed away in 2016.
+Sharon style is old school rhythm and blues and she delivers in every way.
+She’s like a female James Brown, wild and unpredictable – she inspires me to push my boundaries little more performance wise.